ThanasisMattas/mattflow/README.md

 ## TODO

-1. coverage hooks
+1. CI
-2. API
+2. API (TUI-GUI)
-3. Numba
+3. Optimization: Moving core to C++ or Cython, Numba
 4. Higher order schemes
 5. Addition of source terms
 6. Addition of viscous models
-7. Algorithm that converts every computational second to a real-time second, playing with the fps<br />
-   at the post-processing timelapse, because each iteration uses different time-step (CFL condition)
+7. Algorithm that converts every computational second to a real-time second, playing with the fps<br /> at the post-processing timelapse, because each iteration uses different time-step (CFL condition)
-8. Moving core to C++ or Cython?
-9. Moving objects inside the domain
+8. Moving objects inside the domain
-10. Unstructured mesh
+9. Unstructured mesh
-11. Extent to 3D CFD
+10. Extent to 3D CFD?

 ***Start the flow!***